elfrucool/spring-batch-workshop/exercise-3/README.md

 1. look at the logs at an interval of ten seconds, examine the `outbound` folder
 1. look at your batchworkshop database, examine all tables and learn
 1. put another file in the `inbound` folder and see what happens.
-1. how could you list the `contacts` table records in a view (e.g. index.html) ?
+1. how could you clean the `contacts` table before importing new records ?
 1. how do you read files named `contacts*.csv` ?

 <!-- global links -->